 So how do you know if you’re getting enough B12?
 Take this easy one-minute quiz to find out!

 Why B12 Deficiencies Happen

-The same applies to those with stomach issues or who take medications for acid reflux or ulcers – those conditions and medicines prevent your body from absorbing B12, even when you’re a meat-eater.5
+The same applies to those with stomach issues or who take medications for acid reflux or ulcers – those conditions and medicines prevent your body from absorbing B12, even when you’re a meat-eater.6

 And sometimes, you can do everything right and still experience B12 deficiency simply because you’re getting older!
-Cases of B12 deficiency rise dramatically with age, and the symptoms are easily confused for Alzheimer’s or other memory disorders.7-8
+Cases of B12 deficiency rise dramatically with age, and the symptoms are easily confused for Alzheimer’s or other memory disorders.8,9

 The Simple Solution

 The best way to take a B12 supplement is sublingually or as a shot.
 Since most people don’t want to go to the doctor for monthly injections, a sublingual supplement is the easy answer.

-My B12 Boost is third-party tested to be sure it’s effective – so many brands don’t have that level of quality control!
+My B12 Boost is third-party tested to be sure it’s pure and effective – so many brands don’t have that level of quality control!
 It’s also free of sugar and artificial preservatives, unlike many others on the market.

 No matter what B12 supplement you choose, please take one if you’re at risk for deficiency.
 It’s such a simple, inexpensive way to prevent pain and disease.*